gabriel-filincowsky/FFT-Pattern-Suppression/App Description FFT Pattern Suppression Rev.2024-10-08.md

 The application now features a modular architecture that separates concerns into distinct components, enhancing code readability, maintainability, and extensibility.

 - **Modular Structure:**
+    - `controllers`: Manages the application's control flow and user interactions.
-    - `data_processing`: Handles data loading and preprocessing.
+    - `models`: Handles data representations and business logic.
+    - `views`: Manages the graphical user interface and visualization components.
-    - `fft`: Contains the core FFT processing and pattern suppression logic.
+    - `processing`: Contains the core FFT processing and pattern suppression logic.
-    - `visualization`: Manages plotting and visualization of results.
     - `utils`: Provides utility functions and configuration management.
+    - `main.py`: Serves as the entry point for the application.

 For a comprehensive overview of the modular structure, please refer to the [MODULARIZATION.md](docs/MODULARIZATION.md) file.